stackhpc/openstack-admin-guide/source/gpus_in_openstack.rst

 Support for GPUs in OpenStack
 =============================

-This guide is has been developed for Nvidia GPUs and CentOS 8.
+This guide has been developed for Nvidia GPUs and CentOS 8.

 See `Kayobe Ops <https://github.com/stackhpc/kayobe-ops>`_ for a playbook implementation of host setup for GPU.